-The requirements were last issued or revised in 2022 • This workbook was updated in May 2022.
+The requirements were last revised on January 1, 2024 • This workbook was updated in January 2024.

-Scout's Name e: Unit:
+Scout's Name : Unit Date Started

-Counselor's N Name: Phone No.: Email:
+Counselor's Name: Phone No.: Email:

-Comr Please submit errors, omissions, comments or suggestions a ments or suggestions for changes to the requirements for the
+Comm ents or suggestions for changes to comments or suggestions about this workbook to the requirements for the merit badge should b e sent to: Merit.Badge@Scouting.Org

 1. Do the following:

-a.
-Explain to your counselor the most likely hazards you me what you should do to anticipate, help prevent, mitigate nay encounter while participating in canoeing activities and e, and respond to these hazards.
+a. most likely hazards you may encounter while te, help prevent, mitigate, and respond to the

-Workbook © Copyright 2022 - U.S. Scouting Service Project, Inc. - All Rights Reserved Requirements © Copyright, Boy Scouts of America (Used with permission.)
+Workbook © Copyright 2024 - U.S. Scouting Service Project, Inc. - All Rights Reserved Requirements © Copyright, Boy Scouts of America (Used with permission.)